aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-0/_index.md

 ### **Added ImageOrPrintOptions.DefaultFont Property**
-Aspose.Cells for .NET 8.9.0 allows to set the default font name for the ImageOrPrintOptions class by exposing the DefaultFont property.
-The said property can be used when Unicode characters in the spreadsheet are not set with correct font in cell style therefore such characters may appear as blocks in the resultant images.
+Aspose.Cells for .NET 8.9.0 allows setting the default font name for the ImageOrPrintOptions class by exposing the DefaultFont property.
+The property can be used when Unicode characters in the spreadsheet are not assigned the correct font in the cell style; otherwise, such characters may appear as blocks in the resulting images.

 {{% alert color="primary" %}}

 Set the DefaultFont property to MingLiu or MS Gothic to show Unicode characters.
-If the said property is not set, Aspose.Cells will use the system's default font to show Unicode characters.
+If the property is not set, Aspose.Cells will use the system's default font to show Unicode characters.

 {{% /alert %}} {{% alert color="primary" %}}